FitnessKeeper/docker-smartling-connector/README.md

 directory in `/opt/repo-connector/cfg/repository-data`.
 This can be a large amount of data if you monitor many branches so this is setup as a volume to prevent it from taking a long time to checkout each branch again if you make a new container.
+If you do not explicitly setup a volume, an anonymous volume will be created for you on the instance.